jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-8e.md

-+++
+---
-title=  "Sticky Wages From the Inverse Relationship Between Labour and Stock" heading=  "Book 1 Chapter 8e of The Wealth of Nations Simplified" date=  2020-01-15 image=  "/covers/wn.jpg" description=  "High prices are caused by monopolies" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-8d" linkbtext=  "Chapter 8d" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-9a" linkftext=  "Chapter 9a" icon=  "/icons/smith.png"
+title: "Sticky Wages From the Inverse Relationship Between Labour and Stock"
-+++
+heading: Chapter 8e of Book 1
+date: 2020-01-15
+image: "/covers/wn.jpg"
+description: "High prices are caused by monopolies"
+author: "Adam Smith"
+icon: "/icons/smith.png"
+---

 {{< s v="44" >}} Some pretend that: